 - They’re a little bit heavier than the old M4 irons.

 Overall, one of the better game improvement irons on the market.
-Check the price on Amazon.
+No products found..
 Here’s a demo video:

 #1: Cobra F9 Speedback Irons

 These are definitely my favorite mid handicap iron and even though they weren’t quite as long as the previous M6, they were more forgiving and also offered more versatility (shot shaping and shots from the rough).